doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 ``Doctrine\ODM\PHPCR\DocumentRepository`` when you call ``DocumentManager::getRepository($documentClass)``.
 You can overwrite this behaviour by specifying the class name of your own Document Repository in the Annotation, XML or YAML metadata.

-In large, applications that require lots of specialized queries using a custom repository is one recommended way of grouping these queries in a central location::
+In applications that require lots of specialized queries, using a custom repository is the recommended way of grouping these queries in a central location::

     <?php